viperproject/gobra/docs/tutorial.md

 ## Predicates
-In general, listing the heap locations modified by a function via access predicates with pointers can only be done with structures of bounded size.
+Until now, listing the heap locations accessed by a function could only be done with structures of bounded size or by using quantified permissions.

-listing the access permissions to locations is always bounded.
-That limitation is overcome
-TODO:
-by using predicates
-- predicates
-- predicates don't mean the same thing as their body, they require an explicit unfolding
-- fold
-- unfold
-- unfolding
+Alternatively, one can use *Preidcates*, which abstract parameterised assertions; a predicate can have any number of parameters, and its body can be any self-framing Gobra assertion using only these parameters as variable names.

+Predicate  definitions can be recursive, allowing them to denote permission to and properties of recursive heap structures such as linked lists and trees.

+For example, the following snippet

 ```go
 package tutorial